Jewber11/EMFI_Glitching/README.md

 Once the whole chip has been scanned, the program will output a heat map per z-axis step that looks like this:

 ![alt text](https://github.com/Jewber11/EMFI_Glitching/blob/main/EMFI_simulated_heatmap.png "Simulate glitch heatmap")

+# TODO
+- implement target serial recieving
+- implement glitch detection when using faulty cat instead of simulation
+- add a way to automatically go to the optimal location determined by the scan and just glitch there